benjreinhart/pnet/README.md

 > pnet -p method:pnet.shows.setlists.get -p showdate:2013-10-31 -o ~/shows/halloween_2013.json
 ```

-The following is shorthand for the above:
+The following is shorthand for the above (optional preceeding "pnet." for the method):

 ```
-> pnet -m shows.setlists.get -d 2013-10-31 -o ~/shows/halloween_2013.json
+> pnet shows.setlists.get -d 2013-10-31 -o ~/shows/halloween_2013.json
 ```

 Since you're likely to have defaults for your API calls (i.e. apikey, api version, format), you can configure pnet with defaults.